RabbitWhite1/p4-lang-vscode/README.md

 You can refer to this [official document](https://code.visualstudio.com/api/get-started/your-first-extension) for more help!
 Have fun!😃

+### What's in the folder

+* This folder contains all of the files necessary for your extension.
+* `package.json` - this is the manifest file in which you declare your language support and define the location of the grammar file that has been copied into your extension.
+* `syntaxes/p4.tmLanguage.json` - this is the Text mate grammar file that is used for tokenization.
+* `language-configuration.json` - this is the language configuration, defining the tokens that are used for comments and brackets.

+### Install your extension

+* To start using your extension with Visual Studio Code copy it into the `<user home>/.vscode/extensions` folder and restart Code.
+* To share your extension with the world, read on https://code.visualstudio.com/docs about publishing an extension.

 ## Known Issues

 - I am just a starter of vscode extension, looking forward to more people to join me.